BloomTech-Labs/reach-lms-be-a/src/main/java/com/lambdaschool/oktafoundation/modelAssemblers/README.md

 	// GET All Users
 	@GetMapping(value = "/users", produces = "application/json")
 	public ResponseEntity<CollectionModel<EntityModel<User>>> listAllUsers() {
+		List<User> users = userService.findAll(); // this is what we used to put in our response body

-		// we need to take our List<User> and transform each user into
+		// we need to take our List<User> that was returned from userService.findAll()' and
-		// a EntityModel<User>
+		// transform each user into a EntityModel<User>
 		// .stream() is one of the most frequently used methods for functional-style operations
 		//
 		// the line of code below is about as close to JavaScript's array.map(some_fn) as you could hit in Java List<EntityModel<User>> userEntities = userService.findAll()
-				.stream() // start
+				.stream() // start stream
-				.map(userModelAssembler::toModel) // calls userModelAssembler.toModel(User) for each entity in the list .collect(Collectors.toList()); // collects our stream into a List
+				.map(userModelAssembler::toModel) // calls userModelAssembler.toModel(User) for each entity in the stream
+				// .map() actually returns a NEW Stream.
+So we need to collect that stream and turn it into a List .collect(Collectors.toList()); // collects our stream into a List

 		// now that we've made our List<User> into a List<EntityModel<User>>, we can
 		// make a CollectionModel<EntityModel<User>>.
-This is how HATEOAS allows us to display
+		// This is how HATEOAS allows us to display a LIST or COLLECTION of those RESTful entities.
+		//
+		// CollectionModel.of(__COLLECTION__, __LINKS___) will take in a collection and any links you want to attach!
+		// It's almost exactly the same as our 'toModel' function except for the fact that it takes in a
-		// a LIST or COLLECTION of those RESTful entities.
+		// COLLECTION of EntityModel<Data> instead of a singular Data.
+		//
+		// The response body will have two properties: '_embedded' and '_links'.
+		// _embedded will store the collection of entities
+		// _links will store any links we want to store FOR THE COLLECTION CALL.
-		CollectionModel<EntityModel<User>> collectionModel = CollectionModel.of(userEntities,
+		// note: each EntityModel<User> inside of the '_embedded' collection will STILL HAVE ALL OF IT'S REPRESENTATIONAL DATA CollectionModel<EntityModel<User>> collectionModel = CollectionModel.of(userEntities,
 				linkTo(methodOn(UserController.class).listAllUsers(query)).withSelfRel()
 		);